adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 ## 3/24/25: TA meeting questions + PCB checks
 ### TA meeting
 - Can we use content/paragraphs from design doc for the individual report?
 What if it's sections that we wrote personally.
+- How do we pick up parts and PCB?

 ### PCB checks
 - Make sure the trace widths for the buck converter vin is large enough